kbeckmann/game-and-watch-retro-go/README.md

 - It is still not working?
 Try the classic trouble shooting methods: Disconnect power to your debugger and G&W and connect again.
 Try programming the [Base](https://github.com/ghidraninja/game-and-watch-base) project first to ensure you can actually program your device.
 - Still not working?
 Ok, head over to #support on the discord and let's see what's going on.

-# How to build
+## How to build

-## Prerequisites
+### Prerequisites

 - You will need a recent [arm-gcc-none-eabi toolchain](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads). **10.2.0 and later are known to work well**.
-Please make sure it's installed either in your PATH, or set the environment variable `GCC_PATH` to the `bin` directory inside the extracted directory (e.g. `/opt/gcc-arm-none-eabi-10-2020-q4-major/bin`).
+Please make sure it's installed either in your PATH, or set the environment variable `GCC_PATH` to the `bin` directory inside the extracted directory (e.g. `/opt/gcc-arm-none-eabi-10-2020-q4-major/bin`, `/Applications/ARM/bin` for macOS).
 - In order to run this on a Nintendo® Game & Watch™ [you need to first unlock it](https://github.com/ghidraninja/game-and-watch-backup/).

-## Building
+### Building

 Note: `make -j8` is used as an example.
 You may use `make -j$(nproc)` on Linux or `make -j$(sysctl -n hw.logicalcpu)` on Mac, or just write the number of threads you want to use, e.g. `make -j8`.